 He is Conductor of the Stirling University Choir and Director of Music at Holy Trinity Episcopal Church, Stirling.

-Alistair holds Bachelors and Masters degrees in music, and has studied and researched theology and liturgy.
+Alistair holds Bachelors and Masters degrees in music, and continues to explore music, theology and liturgy.

 - conductor / music director

 - Director of Music, Holy Trinity Church, Stirling